kYuZz/firefox-vimium/README.md

 My changes
 ----------
-At the moment the only new feature I implemented in this fork is the blacklisting of the GMail.com domain (hard-coded, dirty hack).
+At the moment the only new feature I've implemented in this fork is a generic website blacklist.
+To add, change or remove websites you need to edit the source code and rebuild the extension.

 Planned features
 ---------------